Samuel-DEVULDER/PictOric/README.md

 ## Usage

-* *from GrafX2*: Simply click on the "Fx" button in the GUI and navigate to the folder where you saved PictOric.lua and select it.
+* *from GrafX2*, simply click on the "Fx" button in the GUI and navigate to the folder where you saved PictOric.lua and double click on it.

   <img src="http://forum.defence-force.org/download/file.php?id=1727&t=1">

   Conversion takes typically around 20secs on modern machines (by 2020 standards ;) ).

-* *from the command line*: Just run
+* *from the command line*, just run:

   ```         <lua-interperter> PictOric.lua <filename>.<ext>```

   where:
   * `<lua-intepreter>` is the lua interpreter you want to use (LuaJIT.exe for instance under windows)
-  * `<filename>.<ext>` is the full path to the picture you want to convert
+  * `<filename>.<ext>` is the full path to the picture you want to convert.

   Conversion time is much smaller when using LuaJIT than when using the builtin interpreter of GrafX2.

 ## Discussion